arifulmrislam/minimal-portfolio/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/arifulmrislam/TEMPERATURE-MEASUREMENT-OF-SHEET-PACKAGES-AT-AXLE-ASSEMBLY)

 <div style="text-align: justify">We have done a temperature measurement project for Cummins Generator Technologies Romania SA.
-During this project, We need to read the temperature range of the electric rotor between 100 °C and 200 °C. We use two sensors one is the position/distance sensor, and another one is the temperature sensor.
-The temperature will check each rotor when it is passing through the rays of the position/distance sensor.
+During this project, we need to read the temperature range of the electric rotor between 100 °C and 200 °C. We use two sensors one is the position/distance sensor, and another one is the temperature sensor.
+When each rotor passes through the rays of the position/distance sensor, the temperature is checked.
 The green lamp illuminates when the temperature level is in the set range.
-Meanwhile, PLC logs data as well HMI shows the values.</div>
+In addition, the PLC logs data while the HMI shows the values.</div>

 <center><img src="images/Picture1.png"> <img src="images/Picture2.jpg"></center>